jwellman1307/GAM305_Team_One_FPS/README.md

   - The test plan will be updated each week during the weekly team meeting.
 This will allow the team to align to test plans and move forward.
 Tests are set to be conducted on the weekends allowing the design team to still make improvements through the week.

 - How will bugs be reported?
   - Bugs will be noted on the QA test plan.
-Any ongoing bugs that cannot be resolved immediately will be added to the trello board as an ongoing bug.
+Any ongoing bugs that cannot be resolved immediately will be added to the Trello board as an ongoing bug.

 - How will the bugs and their changes be tracked over time?
   - Ongoing bugs will be discuss by the team on a weekly basis.
 Bugs will be addressed by the severity of the bug.

-//End of Moddule Three Project Log//
+//End of Module Three Project Log//

 Module Four Project Log: